oduwsdl/sumgram/README.md

 sumgram [options] path/to/collection/of/text/files/

 Options:
--n=2                                      Base n (int) for generating top ngrams, if n = 2, bigrams are generated -o, --output                              Output file -s, --sentences-rank-count=10             The count of top ranked sentences to generate -t, --top-ngram-count=10                  The count of top ngrams to generate
+-n=2                                      The base n (int) for generating top sumgrams, if n = 2, bigrams become the base ngram
+-o, --output                              Output file -s, --sentences-rank-count=10             The count of top ranked sentences to generate -t, --top-ngram-count=10                  The count of top ngrams to generate